Home

 How do I "flesh out my idea" and create a polished pitch for the next rounds?

-We strongly encourage all contestants sign up for the targeted 53 Ideas webinars.
+We require all contestants sign up for and attend 75% of the targeted 53 Ideas webinars.
 They will help you think through your idea and determine if and how it can become self-sustaining.
-In addition to the 53 Ideas workshops, we suggest taking advantage of other trainings available through the Small Business Center Network and other local small business development partners.
+In addition to the 53 Ideas workshops, we suggest taking advantage of other trainings and business counseling available through the Small Business Center Network and other local small business development partners.

 What happens if my second round pitch is selected as one of the top 10?

 You will receive $250 and will move forward in the competition.
-In August you will pitch onstage for judges and a virtual audience for a chance to place first, second or third and win $10,000, $5,000,or $2,500 in seed funding to help you launch your venture.
+In late July you will pitch onstage for judges and a virtual audience for a chance to place first, second or third and win $10,000, $5,000,or $2,500 in seed funding to help you launch your venture.

 Who picks the winners?